Doubb/Self-Attention-based-5G-Uplink-Resource-Prediction/README.md

 You can set your own hyperparameters.

 # Model Optimization (Quantization)
-We compressed out model for deploying it on commercial smartphone with reasonable resource (CPU,RAM,etc..) utilization.
+We compressed our model for deploying it on commercial smartphone with reasonable resource (CPU,RAM,etc..) utilization.
 We uploaded example source code (model_optimization.py) that we used, so you may modify it if you want.